-Before I dive in, I do want to to pause and acknowledge the word mistake that I've used in the title of this blog.
+Before I dive in, I do want to pause and acknowledge the word mistake that I've used in the title of this blog.
 I feel like we hear this word sometimes and it doesn't leave room for the learning component that is available to us when we have those situations or experiences where we make decisions that end up feeling misguided or misunderstood, and so we deem them as mistakes.

 "I also want to highlight that I truly believe mistakes are opportunities to learn, refine and grow." - Sandy Raper

 The mistakes I am going to share in this post are to serve as observation points for you to explore and notice where you may be inadvertently missing key opportunities to expand and grow in your effectiveness as a yoga teacher.
-It is my hope that you will spend time in reflection on how these potential mistakes might be showing up for you and then cultivate a willingness to refine where is needed in order to be as effective as you can be as a yoga teacher.
+It is my hope that you will spend time reflecting on how these potential mistakes might be showing up for you and then cultivate a willingness to refine where is needed in order to be as effective as you can be as a yoga teacher.

 Mistake #1: Lack of purposeful preparation.

 I'm not sure that purposeful preparation is really being discussed or focused upon much in yoga teacher training (YTT).
 There is a lot of focus on preparing to share the techniques, however, preparing with purpose in the way that I am going share with you most likely did not show up in your foundational training experience.
 I can make this statement because I continually have conversations with yoga teachers, new and seasoned, who share their struggles and obstacles with me.
 For many, it becomes evident that the lack of purposeful preparation is at the core of their obstacles and struggle.

 Purposeful preparation is a requirement which focuses more on the aspect of how you are being as a teacher, instead of solely focusing on being prepared with your class sequence, your playlist and all of the other exterior components of the class experience that we most often spend significant amounts of time on as teachers.